shobrook/overcast/README.md

 ![Screenshot](assets/screenshot-placeholder.png)

 **We're making secure communication easier.**
 Overcast is an open source desktop app that combines the security of end-to-end encryption with Facebook messenger's ease of use.
-Simply login with Facebook and voila: convenient, secure, and reliable messaging.* Built on electron and axolotl––an implementation of Open Whisper System's [forward secrecy protocol](https://whispersystems.org/docs/specifications/doubleratchet/doubleratchet.pdf).
+Simply login with Facebook and voila: convenient, secure, and reliable messaging.
+Built on electron and axolotl––an implementation of Open Whisper System's [forward secrecy protocol](https://whispersystems.org/docs/specifications/doubleratchet/doubleratchet.pdf).

-*Stolen from Whatsapp lol

 ## Download Overcast
-The project is still a 👶 and requires a little more care before going live.
+The project is still a 👶 and needs a little more time before going live.
+Get in contact with requires a little more care before going live.
 Be on the lookout for some first words.

 ## Your Data Matters
 * Everybody has secrets.
 Protect them.